keithbuhler/keithbuhler.github.io/pages-philosophy/syllabi.md

 ## Class Finished?
 3. If you just **finished my class**, do the Course Evaluation.
-4. [Rate my class](http://www.ratemyprofessors.com/search.jsp?query=keith+buhler) to let others know that we had a good time and learned a lot.
+4. [Rate my class](http://www.ratemyprofessors.com/ShowRatings.jsp?tid=1822771) to let others know that we had a good time and learned a lot.
-5. If you want to talk about something else: Contact me via [email](emailto:keith.buhler@uky.edu) or [twitter](https://twitter.com/Keith_Buhler)to share criticism, compliments, or other comments.
+5. If you want to talk about something else: Contact me via [email](emailto:keith.buhler@uky.edu) or [twitter](https://twitter.com/Keith_Buhler) to share criticism, compliments, or other comments.
 6. You can also check out some of my [academic articles.](https://uky.academia.edu/KeithBuhler), or my [personal site](/fun) for fiction, art, and more fun stuff.
 6. If you kinda liked philosophy, and are wondering what's wrong with you, [click here.](/philosophy-6-next)